leticiabma/angular-chatbot/README.md

 # AngularChatbot

-An Angular Project for a Chatbot UI with integration with Googles's Dialogflow.
+An Angular Project for a Chatbot UI.

 See demo: https://leticiabma.github.io/angular-chatbot